 You’ve probably heard at least once in your life that the Great Wall of China is the only man-made object that can be seen from space.
-Is this true though?
-What about the pyramids or the great cities that have skyscrapers that reach into the clouds?
+Is this true, though?
+What about the pyramids or the magnificent cities that have skyscrapers that reach into the clouds?

 The Great Wall of China is not visible to the naked eye from space, including low-earth orbit.
 The Wall, however, can be imaged from the International Space Station using a digital camera with magnification on a clear day.
-Once you travel further into space, say as far as the moon, no man-made object can be observed with our current technology.
+Once you travel further into space, say as far as the moon, no manufactured object is observable with our current technology.

 Where Did the Myth Begin?